JSudron/Contact-Aberdeen/README.md

 ### Scope

 Contact Aberdeen has run club nights before with DJ Jonny Kennedy heading these up.
 However, having been out of the scene for some time we wanted to give club owners a glimpse into what Contact club nights are all about.
 We also wanted to use the site as a platform for DJs to get in touch should they want to perform at a Contact club night.
 Therefore providing an easy means of contact on the site was a must.

 ### Stucture

-The site structure is fairly straightforward with easy navigation between the pages.
-There are links to social media sites which open up in a separate tab.
+The site structure is fairly straightforward with a fixed navbar allowing for easy access to each section.
+Also provided a footer with access to Facebook, Mixcloud & Soundcloud.

 ### Skeleton

-Put links to wireframes
+Wireframes were made for 2 different navigation styles, the scrolling option was used.
+Further design changes were made through the process.

+[Wireframe - Scrolling] (assets/wireframes/wireframe1.jpg)
+[Wireframe - Seperate Pages] (assets/wireframes/wireframe2.jpg)

 ### Surface

-Went for a dark look with contrasting bright colours to mimic the colours associated with the club night.
+Went for a dark, minimal colour scheme taken from Coolors, a free pallete generator website.
+This included black, white, greys (outer space & trolley grey) & fiery rose, which adds a nice contrast on buttons & hover effects.

 ## Technologies
 1. HTML